| Magnet

 away, but soon it flips over and the South pole of that face and attract

-your magnet.
 Many studies have been done on

 levitating objects with magnetic force, however it is now proven that